The MPhil in Medieval and Renaissance Literature

 Reading Renaissance Manuscripts

-This class equips students to read the scripts in which Renaissance literature was written.
-Using original manuscripts as well as facsimiles, it introduces techniques for analysing manuscript books and for making deductions of literary consequence from hand-written material.
-New areas of research opened up by manuscript studies are described and assessed.
-Less formally, students are advised how to locate and gain access to manuscript holdings relevant to their individual research.
-The course is supported by an excellent website.
+This class equips you to read the scripts in which Renaissance literature was written.
+It introduces techniques for analysing manuscripts and for making deductions of literary consequence from handwritten material.
+New areas of research opened up by manuscript studies will be introduced and discussed.
+You are also advised how to locate and gain access to manuscript holdings relevant to your research.
+The course is supported by an excellent website (the English Handwriting: Online Course was created by two teachers on the MPhil, and is now part of the Faculty’s Scriptorium resource).

 Those teaching for this MPhil might include:

 You may find it helpful to find out about funding for home students or funding for overseas students before you apply.
-You should also consult our guide for prospective graduates.
 All graduate students in Cambridge are members of a College as well as of a Faculty of the University, and those applying through the Graduate Admission website for a place on the course will find themselves invited to list a number of Colleges in order of preference.
 It is a good idea to consult the prospectuses of a number of Colleges before you apply.

 - The applicant's academic record and references